wdonet/lessons-android/9.react-redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Instructions for building your first Redux App
+## Instructions for building your first React Redux App

 ### Requirements
 Follow `8.redux` project